lewj85/PocketBach/README.md

 # PocketBach - by Jesse Lew

-## A program that records a melody, transcribes it, analyzes it, composes a chorale or Baroque fugue using the user's melody and data extracted from Hooktheory's API, and creates both a MusicXML score and a pdf score using LilyPond.
+## A program that composes a chorale or Baroque fugue for 3 or 4 voices.
+It either composes its own melody or records one from the user.
+If it records one, it transcribes the melody and analyzes it.
+The program uses data extracted from Hooktheory's API as weights for writing chord progressions.
+It creates both a MusicXML score and a pdf score using LilyPond.

 To record: